whuang67/STAT-in-R/README.md

 # STAT-in-R

-This repository contains the codes from the following courses:
+This repository contains the codes (assignments, project, miscellanies) from the following courses:

 * STAT 430 Basic of Statistical Learning
 * STAT 542 Statistical Learning